Newhall Pioneers Homecoming Celebration, July 4, 1932.

 Opal and Lily (alternate spelling: Lillie) were daughters to William and Pallie Mayhue.
 William worked in the Rice Canyon oil fields and Pallie ran the oilmen's boarding house.
 William later farmed in present-day Valencia and in 1906, he bought Jim Gulley's general store on Railroad Avenue.
 The tenant operator of the store was Albert Swall.
 William Mayhue raised the rent.
 Swall wouldn't have it.
 He moved his operation to Spruce Street where he built a brick hotel.
 Most of the other Railroad Avenue merchants followed Swall's lead.
 And that's why Newhall's main street is where it is today instead of Railroad Avenue, where it used to be.
 All because William Mayhue raised the rent on Albert Swall.

-Mayhue sold the property in 1919 to Lloyd Houghton, who turned it into the Hap-A-Lan dance hall.
+Mayhue sold the property in 1919 to his new son-in-law, Opal's husband Lloyd Houghton, who turned it into the Hap-A-Lan dance hall.
 (A decade later it was used as a morgue for St. Francis Dam victims and subsequently razed.)
 Houghton got more than the property out of his relationship with Mayhue; he married William's daughter Opal.

 The Mayhues hailed from the Kentucky-Tennessee border and were close family friends of the outspoken prohibitionist and Newhall area landowner Henry Clay Needham.
 They probably followed Needham west; in any case they named their daughter Lily after Needham's wife.